JesseJ713/Portfolio/README.md

 Portfolio page is now included with placeholder images that include links and alt text.
 Accessibility works as well with images stacking in a clean vertical line as screen becomes smaller.

 Included folders for more organization within the files.
 Repathed all existing pathways and tested all for success.
 Files look much cleaner!

+Finishing up first stages of requirements by filling in some HTML semantics where necessary.